-You should be familiar with your healthcare facilities STF history.
 Review your healthcare facility's historical injury records for STF incidents.
-Obtain copies of and check workers’ compensation claims, incident reports, first report of employee injury, OSHA and/or occupational health nurse logs.
+Obtain and check copies of workers' compensation claims, incident reports, first reports of employee injury, OSHA and/or occupational health nurse logs.

 You must manage the health and safety risks in your workplace.
 To do this you need to decide whether you are doing enough to prevent harm.
 This process is known as a risk assessment and it is something you are required by law to carry out.